Otard95/graph-calc/README.md

 ### Even at all

-It's a cool project that incorporates a few need elements and it might be useful for other things in the future.
+It's a cool project that incorporates a few neet elements and it might be useful for other things in the future.

 ### Why web based